polymorphl/go-kv/README.md

 - `XRANGE` - Retrieve entries from a stream within a specified ID range
 - `XREAD` - Read entries from one or more streams newer than specified IDs

+### Sorted Set Operations
+- `ZADD` - Add one or more members to a sorted set with scores
+- `ZRANK` - Get the rank of a member in a sorted set (0-based index)
+- `ZRANGE` - Get a range of members from a sorted set by rank
+- `ZSCORE` - Get the score of a member in a sorted set
+- `ZREM` - Remove one or more members from a sorted set
+- `ZCARD` - Get the number of members in a sorted set

 ### Transaction Operations
 - `MULTI` - Start a transaction block
 - `EXEC` - Execute all commands in a transaction block